Spagett1/pineflash/README.md

 ```
 5. The resulting binary will be in `target/release/pineflash`, this can be moved into your path (`/usr/bin/pineflash`) or just run as a portable executable.

 6. Then copy the Pineflash.desktop file to `/usr/share/applications` and copy `assets/pine64logo.png` to `/usr/share/pixmaps` for the shortcut to show up in launchers.
+(This does not apply to MacOs, you will have to run pineflash from the terminal for now, sorry.)

 7. On linux, root permissions are needed for dfu-util and blisp if running from the terminal.
 In order to solve this you need to run the program with the following command
 `pkexec env DISPLAY=$DISPLAY XAUTHORITY=$XAUTHORITY pineflash`.